84emllc/.github/profile/README.md

 We combine deep WordPress expertise with practical AI-enhanced development workflows.
 Tools like Claude Code, Codex CLI, and GitHub Copilot help us work efficiently while maintaining code quality and security standards.

+Client opt-out of the use of AI tools is of course always available.

 We focus on solving real problems rather than chasing trends.
 Whether it's a complex custom plugin, a thorny integration challenge, or long-term maintenance, we deliver solutions that work.

 ## Work With Us